 5. How to Make a Healthy Breakfast When You Are Too Busy to Cook

 On days when cooking is not an option, knowing how to make a healthy breakfast that can be prepared ahead of time or consumed on your way to work, such as overnight oats or smoothies, can keep you from munching on the doughnuts in the office breakroom.

 Knowing how to make a healthy breakfast is essential for staying on top of your game.
-For more healthy lifestyle information aimed at executives and managers like you, be sure to subscribe to our email newsletter.
+For more healthy lifestyle information aimed at executives and managers like you, have a look at this book:

 We would also like to hear your tips on how to make a healthy breakfast in the comments below.